Vietgone, feats of strength

 Both leads also get to rap.
 The songs give our eyes a window into the characters' souls.
 What would take pages of dialogue or exposition is blasted out in fiery tongues of rhyme and reason.
 It’s just right.

 Vietgone has elements of a road movie, a buddy picture, a musical, a war epic, all structured around a rom-com frame.
-So you know, or you're pretty sure anyway, that Quang and Trong are going to get together eventually.
+So you know, or you're pretty sure anyway, that Quang and Tong are going to get together eventually.
 But it’s not until they figure out what strength really is.

 Comments